charlielye/noir-execute/README.md

 - Opcode generation improvements.
 We already have work underway to reduce the amount of bytecode output, and this will make it easier to publish contracts on-chain, but won't reduce the execution trace.
   Mem2Reg improvements will hopefully make a big difference.
+- I guess you could target `ARCH=riscv64` and put the result through risc-zero? 🤔